swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

       provideClusterInfo: true
 ```

+!!! info

+    If using macOS, make sure the `users.user.exec.command` parameter is set to
+    `gke-gcloud-auth-plugin`.
+The kubeconfig file is generated locally and may point
+    to the Homebrew installation path.
+However, this configuration will be used in a
+    standard Linux environment when accessing the Kubernetes cluster from the CI/CD
+    pipeline.

 #### Add Kubernetes CI/CD secrets

 Add the Kubernetes secrets to access the Kubernetes cluster from the CI/CD